 - Applicants must demonstrate leadership qualities and achievements through professional work and volunteer experience;

 - Applicants should have strong English language skills.
 Applicants with a valid TOEFL iBT score will be given preference during candidate selection.
 Candidates with TOEFL scores must include a screenshot or PDF of their highest score in the application package.
 Selected applicants may later be required to retake a TOEFL iBT.
 Competitive applicants will have a TOEFL iBT score of at least 61.

 The Afghan Junior Faculty Development Program is supported by an American university and provides an intensive professional training program at an Indian university for junior faculty currently working at public and private universities in Afghanistan.
-The program aims to enhance and broaden the professional skill sets of junior faculty in various fields of study of Public Administration and Law.
+The program aims to enhance and broaden the professional skill sets of junior faculty in various fields of study of Economics.
 Participants will also have the opportunity to develop language and professional skills to strengthen eligibility for graduate studies at international institutions.
-The program will take place from January to March 2019, with exact dates to be determined.
+The program will take place from January to March 2020, with exact dates to be determined.

 The ten-week program includes the following: